 10. Halifax What to Do – Eat as much seafood as possible

 The seafood in Halifax – and Nova Scotia in general – is absolutely outstanding!!!
 The Five Fishermen and The Bicycle Thief are great Halifax classics for amazing seafood meals.
 For a classic Nova Scotia lobster dinner head to The Press Gang.
-Bar Kismet is known for sophisticated cocktails and a seafood-forward menu.
+Bar Kismet is known for its sophisticated cocktails and a seafood-forward menu.

 11. Head up Citadel National Historic Hill

 The Halifax Citadel is one of the most visited national historic sites in Canada North America.
 The fort is easily explored on your own and good for photos.
 And don’t miss the Old Town Clock on the way – any Halifax travel guide will tell you that this is one of Halifax’s most recognisable sights.

 12. Hang out in the North End

 The North End is the “trendy” (I do hate that word!) area of Halifax.
 This is where you will find cool coffee shops, small brands, and cute boutiques.
 There are also some very cute and colourful houses in this area.
 It is a great place to eat and shop and stroll around.

 The North End is, well, literally north of the downtown area!
 A good street to start with Agricola and walk away from the downtown area.

 13. Visit Hydrostone Market

 Completed in 1929, Hydrostone Market rose from the ashes of the Halifax Explosion and is an English-style garden suburb.
 It is a small area filled with cute boutiques and great places to eat.
 The Hydrostone Market area is bordered by Novalea Drive, Young Street, Isleville street and Duffus Street.
 Young Street is a great place to start exploring.

 Just to clarify, this isn’t an actual market or marketplace (which I assumed huge traveller that I am!!) it is the name for a series of streets.